falconcode16/Hyperledger-Fabric-Installation/README.md

 This must be done in **Ubuntu Terminal** :

 Let's start with some harmless fun - we're going to make /etc/hosts a little more open-minded.
 Don't worry, we're not trying to change its political views or anything, we're just giving it some extra permissions.
-So, type in the following commands:
+So, type in the following commands one by one:

 ```